gvwilson/tidyblocks/README.md

 -   The function `getCode` (`jeff.js`) builds a JSON representation of the current program.
     (This has to be run in the JavaScript console right now, but will be connected to a button in the UI.)
+    It relies on `Blockly.TidyBlocks.workspaceToCode` (`blocks/codegen.js`):
     1. Get the top block of each stack in the workspace.
     2. Ignore any that aren't hat blocks (i.e., top-of-stack blocks).
     3. Build a list of the top-level blocks in this stack.
     4. Ask each to generate its stringified JSON.
-        -   If the result of `Blockly.JavaScript.blockToCode` is an array, the first element contains the JSON and the second contains a precedence indicator, so extract the first part.
+        -   If the result of `Blockly.TidyBlocks.blockToCode` is an array, the first element contains the JSON and the second contains a precedence indicator, so extract the first part.